-Monmouthshire has twelve nursery units attached to mainstream schools.
+Monmouthshire has twelve nursery units attached to mainstream schools and a number of non-maintained settings approved to provide early education to 3-year-olds.
 The authority maintains these nurseries which provide free, part time early years education (if there are spaces available) for pupils from the term following their third birthday.